INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Maintaining Contact with the International Organization ^TOP

-As faculty sponsor, you are the main point of contact between your chapter and the international organization.
+As faculty sponsor, you are the main point of contact between your chapter and the International Organization.
 You may receive requests for updates from your Regional Councilor or other members of the Executive Committee from time to time.
-You will also be sent information, including the GTU Newsletter, that you should pass along to your members.
+You will also be sent information, including a PDF of or a link to the GTU Newsletter (http://gammathetaupsilon.org/newsletter/) that you should pass along to your members.
 You may also contact your Regional Councilor, the GTU Outreach Coordinator, the Executive Secretary, President, and Vice Presidents as appropriate for guidance.
 Finally, you are encouraged to share and have members of your chapter share photos and stories about your chapter on the GTU International Facebook page and in the GTU Newsletter.

 GTU Newsletter ^TOP